sateodoro/awesome-reviews-kaist/paper-review/2021-fall-paper-review/cvpr-2017-srgan-eng.md

 ### SRResNet / Generator

 The proposed SRResNet contains 16 residual blocks.
 Each residual block has two convolutional layers that used 64 $${3\times3}$$ filters.
-Batch normalization and the Parametric ReLU followed the convolutional layer.
-Each residual block has skip-connection.
+Batch normalization (BN) followed the two convolutional layers and Parametric ReLU layer is used after the first BN.
+Each residual block has a skip-connection.
 The figure below shows the SRResNet architecture.

 ![Figure 1.
 Generator G.](../../.gitbook/assets/12/generator.PNG)

 In order to achieve $${4\times}$$ upscaling, two sub-pixel layers, each with an upscaling factor of 2, are added at the end of the network.
-What this sub-pixel layer does is it rearranges an input tensor with a dimension of $${(\*, C\timesr^{2}, H, W)}$$ to a tensor with a dimension of $${(\*, C, H\timesr, W\timesr)}$$.
+What this sub-pixel layer does is it rearranges an input with a dimension of $${(\*, C\timesr^{2}, H, W)}$$ to a tensor with a dimension of $${(\*, C, H\timesr, W\timesr)}$$.
 Here, $${r}$$ is the upscaling factor.
 Refer to [8] for a more detailed explanation of the sub-pixel layer.
 The figure below shows how the sub-pixel layer performs upsampling.

 ![Figure 2.
 Sub-Pixel Convolution.](../../.gitbook/assets/12/pixel_shuffle.PNG)